AndrewJBateman/angular-movie-database/README.md

 # Angular Movie Database

 * App using Angular 8, to create a movie database.
-So far this has a home screen with all movies list using their images.
-Each image redirects to a detail page with movie details lists using data-binding.
+The home screen displays a list of movie images.
+Each image redirects to a movie detail page with movie details listed using data-binding.

 *** Note: to open web links in a new window use: _ctrl+click on link_**